TamirG765/NLP-Clustering-Project/README.md

 ## Getting Started

 ### Prerequisites
 To run this application, you'll need Python installed on your machine.
-The application was developed using Python 3.8, and compatibility with other versions is not guaranteed.

 ### Setup Environment